Dear EN2017 Presenter,

 Thank you for agreeing to present at EN2017!
 To ensure that your preparations go smoothly and your participation is both productive and enjoyable, please take careful note of the following instructions and key dates.

-- Your Final PowerPoint is due to ECOS’ Greg McNelly by April 17
+- Your Final PowerPoint is due to ECOS’ Eddie Ortiz by April 19

-Your Session Moderator will convene at least two session planning calls in February and March.
-During these calls, you will
+Your Session Moderator will convene at least one session planning call in March.
+During this call, you will

-- Get to know your Session Moderator and fellow Session Presenter;
+- Get to know your Session Moderator and fellow Session Presenter(s);

 - Discuss the session’s theme, content, timing, and transitions;